UPDATE! There have been changes to the Elon University application for 2019-20. For more information, check out our updated guide.

-For the Elon University application, you’ll need to pick one of three prompts for your 500-word essay.
+For the Elon University application, you'll pick one of three prompts for your 500-word essay.
 You’ll also have the opportunity to show more of your personality through the optional short answer questions.

 This guide will help you choose and develop the best Elon supplements essay topic to share your interests, strengths, and goals.
 You’ll also find tips to help you get started on the short answer questions.